 22 November 2024

 The UK Supreme Court has ruled partially in favour of SkyKick in a significant case challenging Sky's trademark practices.
 The court found that Sky acted in bad faith by registering trademarks for goods and services it had no intention of using, aiming to gain overly broad protection and leverage these marks as "legal weapons" against competitors.
-This ruling has major implications for trademark law in the UK.
+This ruling has major implications for trade mark law in the UK.

 Key takeaways include: